Ulysses Quartet

 The Ulysses Quartet (est. in 2015) is a professional string quartet based in New York City.
 The group's name pays homage to Homer's hero Odysseus and his 10-year voyage home, as well as to former U.S. President Ulysses S. Grant, near whose resting place in Upper Manhattan several of the group's members reside.
+On April 2, 2024, it was announced that founding violist Colin Brookes left the quartet, and that Peter Dudek joined to replace him.

 Concerts

 The quartet has performed in such venues as Alice Tully Hall, Jordan Hall, and the Taiwan National Recital Hall.
 Performance highlights have included appearances at the Chamber Music Society of Lincoln Center, the Harbin Grand Theatre, Premiere Performances of Hong Kong, and Naumburg Orchestral Concerts.
 Other engagements have included the Buffalo Chamber Music Society; Cecilia Concerts (Halifax); South Orange Performing Arts Center (New Jersey); Sprague Hall at Yale University; Mostly Music (New Jersey); Rhode Island Chamber Music Concerts; Chamber Music Society of Bethlehem (Pennsylvania); National Arts Centre (Ottawa); Bargemusic; Eastman School of Music; and Vietnam Connection Music Festival.

 The quartet also works to bring music to where people are, performing at such venues as local farmers markets, living rooms and other community gathering places.
 Their aim is to bring music particularly to young people who may not have had exposure to formal concert settings.